weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 ##### 404 (Not Found)

-> If no journalfor the specified user can be found in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.
+> If no journal for the specified user can be found in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.

 ```
 {